-Trump mocks glitch-ridden campaign launch of Republican rival
+Trump mocks Republican rival’s campaign launch fail

-Donald Trump has ridiculed Ron DeSantis after the Florida governor’s campaign launch for the 2024 Republican presidential nomination in a live broadcast on Twitter Spaces was overshadowed by multiple glitches on Wednesday.
+Donald Trump has ridiculed Ron DeSantis after the Florida governor’s live campaign launch for the 2024 Republican presidential nomination on Twitter Spaces was beset by multiple glitches on Wednesday.

 “Wow!
 The DeSanctus TWITTER launch is a DISASTER!
 His whole campaign will be a disaster.
 WATCH!” the former president wrote on the Truth Social platform, adopting a shortened version of the “DeSanctimonious” nickname he has coined to describe his fellow GOP hopeful.